hugueskamba/MCU-Driver-HAL/docs/porting/api/spi.md

 ---
 **Note**

 The _Master/Slave_ terminology for I2C is considered obsolete. _Master_ is now _Controller_ and _Slave_ is now _Peripheral_.
 As such MOSI/MISO/SS are now referred as SDI/SDO/CS.
-This will reflected in the API in the future.
+This will be reflected in the API in the future.

 ---